Hispanic Serving Institution (HSI)

 NECC is a Hispanic Serving Institution

 In 2001, Northern Essex Community College, which has campuses in Haverhill and Lawrence, became the first federally designated Hispanic Serving Institution (HSI) in all of New England.
-The NECC student population is 42% Hispanic – most of whom are from the Dominican Republic and Puerto Rico.
+In 2023, the NECC student population reached 46% Hispanic – most of whom are from the Dominican Republic and Puerto Rico.

 The U.S. Department of Education defines an institution of higher education as eligible for this designation if its enrollment of undergraduate, full-time equivalent students is at least 25% Hispanic at the end of the award year immediately preceding the date of application.